paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

  - [the maximum valid JavaScript date](http://stackoverflow.com/q/12666127/546661) (September 13, 275760, i.e. 100 million days after the epoch), and
  -  [the minimum valid JavaScript date](http://stackoverflow.com/q/12666127/546661) (April 20, 271822 B.C., i.e. 100 million days before the epoch).

-Testing all of these may seem a little superfluous, since we're just writing a wrapper around the native `Date` object and there's not any complicated logic going on.
-That said, as a general rule, it's a good idea to use potential edge cases in your tests to increase the chances of finding bugs sooner.
+Testing all of these may seem a little superfluous.
+After all, we're only writing a wrapper around the native `Date` object and there's not any complicated logic going on.
+Nonetheless, as a general rule, it's a good idea to use potential edge cases in your tests to increase the chances of finding bugs sooner.

 There are still two important issues we haven't specified anything about yet in our tests.

  1. What should happen when we pass in a single argument to `DateTime` that is not a `Date` object?
  2. What should happen when we pass in a `Date` object that is invalid, such as `new Date(1e99)` or `new Date("Invalid string")`?

-There are lots of possible answers to these two questions depending on your error handling philosophy, and discussing such philosophical quandaries is outside the scope of this article.
-I chose the following strategies for dealing with these two issues:
+There are lots of possible answers to these two questions depending on how you choose to handle your errors.
+I typically choose one of the following strategies for dealing with these issues:

  1. Throw an error.
  2. Continue without throwing an error.
 All the native `Date` methods we use will return `NaN` in this situation, so our `DateTime` properties and methods will propagate this behavior automatically.

-Don't think too hard about what the reasoning is behind these choices, because there isn't much reasoning behind them.
-I made these choices mostly so that I could demonstrate how to write tests that expect errors to be thrown and tests that expect `NaN`.
-In any case, regardless of what behavior we might decide on, we should write tests that codify that behavior - so here we go:
+Regardless of what behavior we might decide on, we should write tests that codify that behavior:

 ```javascript
 it("throws an error when called with a single non-Date argument", function () {